 Joe Long started his career in 1976 as a junior squad member of the Davis Corner Volunteer Fire Department.
 He then served two years as a Crash Fire/Rescue Specialist at the Norfolk International Airport before starting his career with the Virginia Beach Fire Department in 1980, where he is retired from the Fire Marshal’s Office as an Assistant Fire Marshal.
-Joe’s experiences as a First Responder aided in the realization and forming of this vital service for all of our First Responders, and has taken on the role of Vice President of current operations for Vigilant Watch, Inc.
+Joe’s experiences as a First Responder aided in the realization and forming of this vital service for all of our First Responders, and has taken on the role of President for Vigilant Watch, Inc.

-Kim Sandlin has been involved for the past 14 years in every aspect of her husband Wayne’s career from 1996 through his retirement in 2009.
+Kim Sandlin had been involved for the 14 years in every aspect of her husband Wayne’s career from 1996 through his retirement in 2009.
 She stood firm and strong through his fight with cancer, recovery and in her loyalty to the members of the Virginia Beach Fire Department and their families.
 Her dogged determination as Treasurer of Vigilant Watch, Inc. and the countless hours given in the service of our first responders has been a vital first step in the founding of this organization.

 In 2008, Carol Barber saw first hand the true meaning of Fire Department Brotherhood when her husband, a 30 year Virginia Beach Firefighter, Carl “Alan” Barber was diagnosed with lung cancer.
 As the Vigilant Watch, Inc. non-profit organization began to form, she knew she wanted to be a part of it.
-A few months after Alan’s passing in November 2008, Carol was asked to become part of the Executive Board for Vigilant Watch, Inc. Without hesitation, she chose to accept the position knowing this organization will help make a difference in other First Responder’s lives.
+A few months after Alan’s passing in November 2008, Carol was asked to become part of the Executive Board and Secretary for Vigilant Watch, Inc. Without hesitation, she chose to accept the position knowing this organization will help make a difference in other First Responder’s lives.